 - Static variables and methods belong to the class, not to a specific object.
 We need to use static members by class name.

-9. String Pool and == operator to compare references in Java.
-Let’s see an example, what’s output from the below program?
+10. String Pool and == operator to compare references in Java.
+Let’s see an example.
+What’s the output of this program?
 Why this output?

-10. Swap values of two variables without direct reassignment and without creating any extra variables.
+11. Swap values of two variables without direct reassignment and without creating any extra variables.

-14. FizzBuzz.
+15. FizzBuzz.
 Print numbers from 1 to 100

-- if a number is divisible by 3 print Fizz
+- If a number is divisible by 3 print Fizz

-- if a number is divisible by 5 print Buzz
+- If a number is divisible by 5 print Buzz

-- if a number is divisible by both 3 and 5 print FizzBuzz
+- If a number is divisible by both 3 and 5 print FizzBuzz

-17. The Fibonacci.
+18. The Fibonacci.
 It is a series of numbers where the next number is the sum of the previous two numbers.
 The first two numbers of the Fibonacci is 0 followed by 1.
 Write a method that will accept one int number n.
 The method will print n number of Fibonacci numbers.